schependom/DTU_machine-learning/README.md

 The notes were made with [Obsidian](https://obsidian.md/), a powerful knowledge base that works on local Markdown files.
 You can clone this repository and open it in Obsidian.

+Have a look at [this repository](https://github.com/schependom/KUL_computer-science) for instructions and additional information about my course notes.

 ## Exercises

 ```